15 Reimagined Nail Trends For 2026 That Are Sure To Get Compliments

 Cat-Eye Tips

 The French manicure isn’t so simple when cat-eye gel is involved.
-This ruby red polish shifts color depending on the light and resembles the richest, softest velvet.
+This ruby red polish shifts colour depending on the light and resembles the richest, softest velvet.

 Awkward Shades